educoreai-lotus/Directory/docs/LinkedIn-OAuth-Setup.md

 2. Verify all environment variables are set correctly
 3. Test the redirect URI in LinkedIn app settings
 4. Check that the LinkedIn app is approved and active
+5. Ensure the privacy policy URL is accessible (returns 200 OK)